mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

 - The source location of your data (e.g., hospital name).
 - The path to the data records (here, it is `medperf_tutorial/sample_raw_data/images`).
 - The path to the labels of the data (here, it is `medperf_tutorial/sample_raw_data/labels`)
 - The benchmark that you wish to participate in.
 This ensures your data in the next step will be prepared using the benchmark's data preparation container.

 > Note: You will be submitting general information about the data, not the data itself.
 The data never leaves your machine.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/dataset_register.mp4" width="800px" controls></video>

-### Prepare the dataset
+## 5. Data Owner: Run data preparation

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/dataset_prepare.mp4" width="800px" controls></video>

 ### Set dataset into operational mode

+After running preparation, click on `set opertional` to mark your dataset as ready for benchmarking.
+This will also upload some statistics calculated on the dataset according to the benchmark owner's requirement.

+# TODO: mention statistics

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/dataset_set_operational.mp4" width="800px" controls></video>

-### Request participation
+## 6. Data Owner: Request participation

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/dataset_request_association.mp4" width="800px" controls></video>

-## Accepting Inference Participation (Benchmark Owner)
+## 7. Benchmark Owner: Approve the participation requests

-Login as Benchmark Owner then accept inference participation requests (from the model owners and data owners)
+Login as Benchmark Owner then accept participation requests from the model owner and from the data owner.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/bmk_approve_associations.mp4" width="800px" controls></video>

-## Run Inference (Inference Data Owner)
+## 8. Data Owner: Run the benchmark

-Login as Dataset Owner and run the benchmark execution, and view the results
+Now, login as the data owner, navigate to your dataset page, and run the benchmark on your data:

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/run_execution.mp4" width="800px" controls></video>

-### View and Submit inference results
+### Data Owner: Submit the results

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/view_and_submit_results.mp4" width="800px" controls></video>

-## Result collection (Benchmark Owner)

-Login as Benchmark Owner and pull and view inference results from the medperf server
+## 10. Benchmark Owner: View the results

+Now, login as the benchmark owner, navigate to your benchmark page, and you can see the results.

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/bmk_view_results.mp4" width="800px" controls></video>

+This concludes our tutorial!